katelynsalvatori/study-guide/README.md

 Follow the prompts on the command line.

 ## To do
-* Allow editing of questions and answers
+* Allow editing of answers
-* Allow adding questions and answers
-* Allow deleting questions, answers, study guides, and users
+* Allow deleting of answers